 Elk Combo – Elk, Fishing, Upland Game Birds.
 Mail in paper application or online.
 Deadline March 15 of year you hunt.

-Moose, Mountain Goat and Big Horn Sheep are by special drawing with a deadline of May 1.
+Moose and Mountain Goat – Special drawing with a deadline of May 1.
 Paper application or online.
 Requires drawing area number.

 Black Bear – Mail in application or online.
 Before purchasing your Black Bear license you will be required to take a Bear Test through the Montana Fish, Wildlife & Parks website.
 Northwest Montana has a healthy population of Grizzly Bears which we are not allowed to harvest at this time.
 The test will help you distinguish between the Black Bears and the Grizzlies.
 There is a tutorial available for bear identification.
 You can’t fail the test; you just keep taking it until you pass.
 Write down your Certificate number or print the Certificate as you need the number for your license application.
 Don’t worry; you will always have a guide with you to make sure which type of bear you’re looking at.

 Automated Licensing System (ALS)

 Montana uses a system they call “ALS“ for licensing.
 The number is your birth date with a unique number added to it.
 If you have hunted in Montana since 2002, you already have an ALS number.
 It is best to always use the same ALS number as it is a record of all your pertinent information and Bonus Points earned.
 If you need to find your ALS number, go to the link below.
 Make sure you use same information as the first time you were issued one; for example if your zip code has changed you need to use the one you had then.

 **New this year: you can search your ALS number without setting up an account.
 But, Montana Fish, Wildlife & Parks is pushing for people to “Set up a User Account”.
 If you wanted to edit your information, update your address, etc., you will have to set up an account.